Steven Turek - Manager

 It was one of those many near-perfect games that the team of coach Pep Guardiola showed on 28 May 2011.
 In the Wembley Stadium, which was sold out with 87,695 spectators, FC Barcelona beat their rival Manchester United 3-1.
 "What Barca was playing back then was football from another star.
 For me, this performance was simply defining," Steven Turek enthuses to this day.
 He thinks he had already watched the match ten times.
 He knows the Barca Star Formation by heart.
 And he doesn't get tired when he talks about the Champions League Final.
 Turek's enthusiasm for this club, the philosophy and way of playing continues.
 "Overwhelming short pass game, plus the ability to find the right solution in almost any situation, simply terrific.
 If you've been involved in football for years, you'll rarely be able to enjoy the game as a fan.
 Barca games are different.
 Here I can be a fan."

-Several years have passed since the legendary triumph of 2011.
-And behind Turek, who followed the 3:1 at the age of 20, lies a path with many special encounters and experiences.
+A few years have passed since the legendary triumph in 2011.
+And behind Turek, who followed the 3: 1 as a 20-year-old, lies a path with many, instructive encounters and experiences.

 Even before, during and after his studies, this path was always marked by his affinity to football.
 Whether as a player in the regional league or as a youth coach of his home club VfB Peine, with Acosta Braunschweig or at the DFB base - Turek is the type of guy who dedicates his life to football.
 And has always done so.
 "At the beginning of my 20s, it was clear to me that I should be a soccer coach!"
 After two semesters of becoming a teacher, he moved on to 'sports, health and performance' at the University of Hildesheim.